The Kensington Hideaway

 THE PROJECT

-The Hideaway is a 59-room boutique hotel reimagined around a literary-led interior concept designed by Tonik.
+Hideaway is a 59-room boutique hotel reimagined around a literary-led interior concept designed by Tonik.
 Guest room categories reference the lives and works of notable authors including William Makepeace Thackeray, Agatha Christie, T.S.
 Eliot and P.L.
-Travers, creating a collection of distinctive yet understated spaces throughout the hotel.
-The project also includes a new 35-cover restaurant and bar, designed as an intimate social setting for both guests and locals, with a menu and cocktail offering inspired by Kensington’s literary history and cultural landmarks.
+Travers, creating a collection of distinctive yet understated spaces that balance narrative with comfort.

 PROJECT ACHIEVEMENTS